Finding financial freedom through future planning.

 Financial wellbeing index

-Take a look at our digital flipbook to find out how you could improve your financial wellbeing.
+We’ve recently updated our flagship financial wellbeing index.
+With new insights into how financially well the UK is.
+Take a look at the digital flipbook to find out how you could improve your financial wellbeing.

-Juggling the monthly bills and spending can take a bit of practice.
-From mortgage payments to the occasional americano on the way to work, covering the cost of our needs and what makes us happy is a balancing act.
-In fact, about 4 in 10 of us have less than £100 left at the end of the month.
+Juggling the monthly bills and spending can take a bit of practice, ultimately it's a balancing act of covering the costs of living and spending on things that make us happy here and now.
+About 3 in 10 of us have less than £50 left at the end of the month.

 Knowing your expenses could be covered in every eventuality is an important part of financial wellbeing.
-According to our survey, around one third of us don’t have emergency savings.
+According to our survey, 27% of people could only live off their cash savings for less than a month if they lost their jobs.

 Read our Why you might need protection article.

 You might have the here and now spending sorted but having money saved for your future self is just as important.
-Our research showed that 52% of people are paying the minimum 5% into their pension, with the same amount often matched by their employers under auto-enrolment.
-Experts have estimated we should be putting away closer to 15% a month to meet our retirement needs.
+Our research showed that around half (53%) of respondents are paying less than £100 a month into their pension.

 Read our Simple steps to hit your pension savings goals article.